-All written documents required under the resulting Contract shall be produced in format, compliant with the Americans With Disabilities Act and follow the Web Content Accessibility Guidelines (WCAG) 2.0, OSPI's formatting standard specified in Exhibit E - OSPI Americans with Disabilities Act Compliance: Graphics and Colors, and OSPI's Style Guide.
+All documents, videos, audio records, presentations, or other deliverables required under the resulting Contract shall be produced in format, compliant with the Americans With Disabilities Act and follow the Web Content Accessibility Guidelines (WCAG) 2.0, OSPI's formatting standard specified in Exhibit E - OSPI Americans with Disabilities Act Compliance: Graphics and Colors, OSPI's Brand Use Policy, OSPI's Style Guide, and OSPI's Videography Style Guide which are hereby incorporated by this reference.
+For narrative or documentary style videos required under the resulting Contract, the final product and all raw footage shall be mailed to the OSPI Communication and Digital Media office on a hard drive furnished by the Contractor.
+In the event that the deliverables are not compliant, OSPI may require Contractor to promptly make modifications that will make the deliverables compliant.
+Additionally, OSPI shall have the right to modify or copy the deliverables in order to make them accessible and/or compliant.